spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 task id:     1
 ```

 If we verify the task on the Cloud Foundry dashboard, we should see that the task successfully ran.
-But how do we verify that the task application successfuly populated the database table?
+But how do we verify that the task application successfully populated the database table?
 We do that next.

 #### Validating the Database Results